| |

 Easy Corn Relish

-Click here for the complete recipe, two different recipes depending if you like more savory or sweeter relish.
-You will be happy you made this recipe when winter comes and you want a little something sweet and fresh tasting on a salad or with your burger.
-I use my electric pressure cooker to par cook the corn and in 6 minutes you are ready to take the corn off the husk.
-You again will control all of the ingredients your family eats and have wholesome vegetables all winter long – if you can wait that long.
+Click here for the complete recipe, with two optionsβ€”one for a savory relish and one for a sweeter version .
+You’ll be glad you made this when winter comes, and you’re craving something sweet and fresh-tasting on a salad or with your burger.
+I use my electric pressure cooker to quickly par-cook the cornβ€”just 6 minutes, and it’s ready to take off the husk!
+This way, you have full control over the ingredients your family eats and

 Want to Remember This?
 Save the 5 Basic Garden Canning Recipes to your Favorite Pinterest Board!